ernst-schwaiger/IDP/acc/README.md

 - You will be asked if you trust the remote node
 - After the installation is done, open the project folder (VS Code will display the folders on the remote machine).
 - When compiling, debugging, it may be necessary to (re-) install some of the extensions, C++, CMake, ...
 "Install in SSH: <node>" to have it available.
-- As a shortcut, switch to the "Remote Explorer" View in VS Code, select "Remotes (Tunnels/SSH)" in the top combo box, use the "+" icon to add a new remote host to connect to, and add the ssh command, e.g. `ssh uer@node`.
+- As a shortcut, switch to the "Remote Explorer" View in VS Code, select "Remotes (Tunnels/SSH)" in the top combo box, use the "+" icon to add a new remote host to connect to, and add the ssh command, e.g. `ssh user@node`.
 The configuration is stored and can be actrivated in the future from the Remotes View.

 See also:
 - https://code.visualstudio.com/docs/remote/ssh